sa-mw-dach/dev_demos/demos/05_continue_extension/README.md

 `udi`: A container based on the Universal Developer Image as described above, which hosts the Continue server and is used for all other developement tasks as well (like applying terminal commands).

 `ollama`: A container based on the [Ollama container image](https://hub.docker.com/r/ollama/ollama) that comprises the Ollama web server and is additonally configured to leverage GPUs by setting `nvidia.com/gpu: 1` in the container's resource request.
-Due to that configuration in the devfile, the ollama container (and therewith the entire pod) is being deployed on an OpenShift worker node that hosts a GPU, which significantly accelerates the inference step of the local LLM and hence improves the performance of the personal AI assistant for developers.
+Due to that configuration in the devfile, the ollama container (and therewith the entire pod) is being deployed on an OpenShift worker node that hosts a GPU, which significantly accelerates the inference step of the local LLM and hence tremendously improves the performance of the personal AI assistant for developers.

+Please note that when running the Ollama web server directly withing a workspace using the [devfile.yaml](devfile.yaml), the basic installation and configuration steps as described in the other paragraphs of this page remain the same, despite that the resources defined in `ollama-deplyoment.yaml` (see previous paragrah) don't need to be deployed to OpenShift separately.